A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Via Hyatt credit cards

-For existing cardholders, both cards offer perks that can expedite your path to Explorist or Globalist.
+With that said, holding a World of Hyatt card can expedite your path to Explorist or Globalist.
 For instance, the personal World of Hyatt Card offers five qualifying nights annually.
 Plus, you'll get two additional qualifying night credits for every $5,000 you spend on the World of Hyatt Card.
-Hyatt Business Card holders can earn give tier qualifying night credits for every $10,000 spent in a calendar year.

 The World of Hyatt Credit Card